SvSven/transport-cost-calculator/readme.md

 of people still use Internet Explorer when visiting the site this was made for, several polyfills are included and the build is compiled with Babel.

+The geocode lookup is currently limited to searching for locations in the Netherlands and Belgium for more accurate results.
+This restriction can be changed or removed by either removing or adjusting the `country` url parameter in the `geocodeUrl` variable.

+See the [external documentation](https://github.com/pelias/documentation/blob/master/search.md#narrow-your-search) on how to narrow geocode searches.

 ### Usage

 ```js